Sociotechnical system: Whole tasks

 Another concept in sociotechnical theory is the "whole task".
 A whole task "has the advantage of placing responsibility for the ... task squarely on the shoulders of a single, small, face-to-face group which experiences the entire cycle of operations within the compass of its membership."
 The Sociotechnical embodiment of this principle is the notion of minimal critical specification.
-This principle states that, "While it may be necessary to be quite precise about what has to be done, it is rarely necessary to be precise about how it is done".
-This is no more illustrated by the antithetical example of "working to rule" and the virtual collapse of any system that is subject to the intentional withdrawal of human adaptation to situations and contexts.
+This principle states that, "While it may be necessary to be quite precise about what has to be done, it is rarely necessary to be precise about how it is done"..

 The key factor in minimally critically specifying tasks is the responsible autonomy of the group to decide, based on local conditions, how best to undertake the task in a flexible adaptive manner.
 This principle is isomorphic with ideas like effects-based operations (EBO).
 EBO asks the question of what goal is it that we want to achieve, what objective is it that we need to reach rather than what tasks have to be undertaken, when and how.
 The EBO concept enables the managers to "...manipulate and decompose high level effects.
 They must then assign lesser effects as objectives for subordinates to achieve.
 The intention is that subordinates' actions will cumulatively achieve the overall effects desired".
-In other words, the focus shifts from being a scriptwriter for tasks to instead being a designer of behaviours.
-In some cases, this can make the task of the manager significantly less arduous.

 Meaningfulness of tasks

 Effects-based operations and the notion of a "whole task", combined with adaptability and responsible autonomy, have additional advantages for those at work in the organization.
-This is because "for each participant the task has total significance and dynamic closure" as well as the requirement to deploy a multiplicity of skills and to have the responsible autonomy in order to select when and how to do so.
-This is clearly hinting at a relaxation of the myriad of control mechanisms found in more classically designed organizations.
+This is because "for each participant the task has total significance and dynamic closure".

 Greater interdependence (through diffuse processes such as globalisation) also bring with them an issue of size, in which "the scale of a task transcends the limits of simple spatio-temporal structure.
 By this is meant conditions under which those concerned can complete a job in one place at one time, i.e., the situation of the face-to-face, or singular group".
 In other words, in classic organisations the "wholeness" of a task is often diminished by multiple group integration and spatiotemporal disintegration.
-The group based form of organization design proposed by sociotechnical theory combined with new technological possibilities (such as the internet) provide a response to this often forgotten issue, one that contributes significantly to joint optimisation.